jfkelley/argyle/README.md

 Note that the order of free arguments is important, and no special "back-tracking" is done; they are matched greedily.
 For example, `repeatedFree[String] and requiredFree[String]` will always fail because `repeatedFree[String]` will consume all unmatched arguments since it is first in the `and`.

+Also note that free args do not work correctly when combined using `or` or `xor`.
+To do so correctly would require back-tracking that is not currently implemented.

 ```scala
 def requiredBranch[A](kvs: (String, Arg[A])*): Arg[A]
 ```